spack/spack/lib/spack/docs/build_systems/pythonpackage.rst

 Package developers use ``setup.py`` to upload new versions to PyPI.
 The ``setup`` method often passes metadata like ``homepage`` to PyPI.
-This metadata is displayed at the bottom of the download page.
-Search for the text "Home Page" to find it.
+This metadata is displayed on the left side of the download page.
+Search for the text "Homepage" under "Project links" to find it.
 You should use this page instead of the PyPI page if they differ.
 You can also get the homepage on the command-line by running:

 .. code-block:: console